Type V glycogen storage disease

 People with GSD V can live a normal life by managing their diet and physical activity.

 Contact your provider if you have repeated episodes of sore or cramped muscles after exercise, especially if you also have burgundy or pink urine.

-Consider genetic counseling if you have a family history of McArdle disease.
+Consider genetic counseling if you have a family history of GSD V.

 Akman HO, Oldfors A, DiMauro S. Glycogen storage diseases of muscle.
 In: Darras BT, Jones HR, Ryan MM, De Vivo DC, eds.
 Neuromuscular Disorders of Infancy, Childhood, and Adolescence.
 2nd ed.
 Waltham, MA: Elsevier Academic Press; 2015:chap 39.

 Kishnani PS, Chen Y-T. Defects in metabolism of carbohydrates.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 87.

 Weinstein DA.
 Glycogen storage diseases.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 207.

 Reviewed By: Anna C. Edens Hurst, MD, MS, Assistant Professor in Medical Genetics, The University of Alabama at Birmingham, Birmingham, AL. Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.